-Think+DO Tank's Foundation is currently raising money to open the doors on a beautiful and innovative project, LOST IN BOOKS, a multilingual children's bookshop, creative learning and language acquisition hub, with a twist.
+Think+DO Tank's Foundation successfully raised money between May - July 2016 to support open the doors on a beautiful and innovative project, LOST IN BOOKS, a multilingual children's bookshop, creative learning and language acquisition hub, with a twist.
 LOST IN BOOKS will also host a women's cafe where women can access bilingual workers skilled in providing assistance, including crisis assistance to women experiencing family and domestic violence.
-Watch our story and donate to us here.
+Relive the campaign here.

 Think+DO Tank and Think+DO Tank Foundation have been producing Against the Tide: A Highway West since 2013.

 It is an ambitous work that will allow its audience to take an interactive journey along Sydney's first highway, the Parramatta River, exploring the consequences of remembering and forgetting along the way.
 Which stories will you tune into?
 Which will you let the River take, unheard?

 We plan to bring Against the Tide to you in January 2017.

 Read on for a sneak peak of what we are making...